Seeded Granary Bread

 What could be easier?! 🍞

-I think there is a lot to be said for the peace of mind that baking your own bread brings too.
-You know exactly what has gone into it, you know it is not packed full of additives, the like of which you've never heard of let alone know what they are the there for.
+I think there is a lot to be said for the peace of mind that baking your own bread brings, too.
+You know exactly what has gone into it, you know it is not packed full of additives, the likes of which you've never heard of, let alone know what they are there for.

 Jump to: